DmitryGubanov/portfolio-backtester/README.md

 > Goals: more intricate user programmed strategies

 #### v3.0, basic indicator related strategies
-- implement Brain class which Trader will reference to get needed share counts
+- implement Brain class, where all decision making will happen
+- Trader now has a Brain, but otherwise only executes trades based on what Brain has decided (i.e. Brain calculates needed shares, Trader then references needed shares and executes trades so their Portfolio matches said shares)
-- implement custom strategies read from file (needed indicators and stocks are automatically extracted from the stratgies so only the files need to be changed to test a new strategy)
+- implement custom strategies read from file (all needed data is automatically extracted from the strategies file so only the files need to be changed to test a new strategy)